BassHous3/sleep-timer/README.md

       MAXIMUM_PLAYTIME_ALLOWED: 120 # Required.
 Timeout after 2 hours.
 Number of minutes after user is notified with "Are you watching?" and will stop from next media to play.

-      MOVIES_ONLY=False # Required.
+      MOVIES_ONLY: False # Required.
 Rule applies to Movies or Episodes?
 Both False = applies to both.
-      EPISODES_ONLY=True
+      EPISODES_ONLY: True

     restart: unless-stopped
 ```